-- Line a baking sheet with parchment paper and preheat your oven to 225C.
+- Line a baking sheet with parchment paper and preheat your oven to 200C

-- Pour the flour, flax seeds, milk, water and seasoning in a wide bowl and whisk until well combined.
-It should be quite a thick batter – if too runny add a bit more flour (the amount of flour you need will depend on the type you’re using)
+- Pour the flour, flax seeds, milk, water and seasoning in a bowl and whisk until well combined.
+It should be quite a thick batter – if it’s too runny add a bit more flour (the amount of flour you need will depend on the type of flour you’re using)

-- Wash your head of cauliflower and cut in small wing-sized chunks (You could only use the florets and make steaks out of the stem using the same method)
+- Wash your head of cauliflower and cut in small wing-sized chunks (You could only use the florets and make steaks out of the stem as well)

-- Dredge the “wings” through the batter and use your hands to coat them quite well (a little batter will be left – you’ll need that for a second coating).
-Place the battered cauliflower steaks onto the parchment lined baking sheet and bake for 20 mins.
+- Dredge the “wings” through the batter and use your hands to coat them well (a little batter will be left over – you’ll need that for a second coating)

-- Then by using a fork you can give them a dip in the batter/sauce to make them extra crunchy.
-Then place onto parchment again and bake again for another 15 mins.
+- Then by using a fork you can give them a second dip in the batter/sauce to make them extra crunchy.
+Then place onto parchment and bake for another 15 min

 - 1/2 cup vegan mayo (you can make it easily at home, for a lower fat version substitute with 1/4 cup half yoghurt and 1/4 cup mayo)